freedom079215/Aaron-PK-DataReseach/_posts/2019-10-01-Chatbot-with-Dialogflow.md

     }
 ```

-- use "payload" as the format for specifi platform
+- use "payload" as the format for specific platform

 > https://developers.line.biz/en/reference/messaging-api/#buttons
 >